Have you ever painstakingly made a selection in Photoshop, only to realize you actually need the exact opposite of what you made?

 It would be a pain to select the background in most images.
 Selecting the subject is usually easier, especially with the powerful AI tools that Photoshop offers.

-Instead of going to the extra work of selecting the background, you can select the subject, then simply invert it.
+Instead of going to the extra work of selecting the background, you can select the subject, and then simply invert it.
 Such a time saver!Want to learn more Photoshop tricks like this?
 Check out more of our tutorials like how to remove the background of an image!About Cara Koch